Tower Talks: Speaker Series Events

 Tower invites engaging authors, psychologists, artists, health professionals, educators and speakers with unique perspectives on parenting to the community.
 Planning for our 2018-2019 speaker series is underway.
 To be among the first to be notified when our speakers are announced, please contact us at firstname.lastname@example.org.
 We'll add you to our mailing list.
 To RSVP for an event, please email Lori Whalen at firstname.lastname@example.org.

-Below, please find a brief description of recent guest speakers:
+Below, please find a brief description of upcoming and recent guest speakers: